Most Active Stories

 The Soviet Union may be long gone, and Christmas no longer forbidden, but Novy God endures as the superholiday of Russian winter.
 And the many Russian immigrants in the United States continue that tradition.

 This morning I made a run to Russian Gourmet in McLean, Va., just down the road from the CIA.
 I've lived in Russia, and my husband was born and raised in the Soviet Union, but I'm still dazzled, and daunted, by the ingredients for a Russian New Year's celebration.
 It's not a short list.

-There are pelmenyi, of course — juicy Siberian meat dumplings served with rich Russian sour cream.
+There are pelmenyi, of course — little, juicy Siberian meat dumplings served with rich Russian sour cream (other lands know them as pierogies).
 There's no shame in buying them frozen, because that's how the Siberians store them through the winter.

 There's herring, too, pickled or prepared as selyodka pod shuba – in a fur coat.
 In this case, the fur is beet salad, coated with mayonnaise.
 And there are plates of sliced salami; Moscow-style is the best.

 Salads are essential, including Olivier salad, a potato salad enhanced with chicken or meat and mayonnaise, and salad vinagret, a beet-and-potato salad dressed with olive oil.
 To be truly authentic, each salad must include canned peas.